Our People

 Systems Coordinator

-Annie joined CUC in 2025, bringing extensive experience in systems management, data analysis, and process optimization.
-With a strong track record of operational success, she excels in streamlining processes and designing efficient systems that enhance organizational performance.
+Annie joined CUC in 2025, bringing extensive experience in systems management, data analysis, and process optimisation.
+With a strong track record of operational success, she excels in streamlining processes and designing efficient systems that enhance organisational performance.

 Annie holds a Postgraduate Diploma in IT Management, a BA in Social Science, and a Diploma in Business Accounting, along with certifications in Change Management, Project Management, and Six Sigma Black Belt.

-At CUC, she plays a key role in managing and improving the Salesforce database, supporting training initiatives, and ensuring the accuracy and usability of data across the organization.
+At CUC, she plays a key role in managing and improving the Salesforce database, supporting training initiatives, and ensuring the accuracy and usability of data across the organisation.

 Maddie Cummins